 Python 3.5.2 (default, Nov 17 2016, 17:05:23)

 But as of when this article was written, the Python version available on the official website is Version 3.6.0.
 It’s always a good idea to have the latest version to get full features.

 The easiest way of installing Python in Ubuntu and its derivatives is by using the apt-get command.
 Of course, there is also a long way to download and install it manually.
 We shall discuss both methods here.

 STEP 2: Copy and paste the following command and hit enter to add J Fernyhough’s PPA.

 STEP 3: Update the sources.

 sudo apt-get update

-STEP 4: Finally install Python 3.6 using apt-get command.
+STEP 4: Finally, install Python 3.6 using the apt-get command.
 It will download the installer package and install it.
-You will have to enter root password when prompted.
+You will have to enter the root password when prompted.

 sudo apt-get install python3.6